General

 2. Run the install_gpu.exe file.

-• The Nvidia GPU driver install popup window appears, and installation takes about 10-15 minutes.
+• The Nvidia GPU driver install popup window appears, and installation takes about 10 to 15 minutes.

 3. When the installation complete popup window appears, reboot the server.

-4. Enter the run - devmgmt.msc commands to open the device manager console.
+4. Enter the run - devmgmt.msc command to open the device manager console.

 6. Under the [Driver] tab on the properties popup window, check the driver version.